 The lens implant is made of a very durable silicone that has blocks uv up to 350 nm range.
 This means the lens implant will protect your retinas from most, but not all of the suns harmful uv rays.
 It is recommended that you wear sunglasses after surgery for prolonged sun exposure.

 The Crystalens accommodating intraocular lens costs extra as it is considered an advanced technology IOL.
 Standard intraocular lenses are covered by and provided by your insurance company.
 Advanced technology IOL’s require that you pay some amount extra to pay for the additional expenses and testing to go into a lens that provides extra benefits to your lifestyle like the Crystalens.
 If we are doing image guided laser cataract surgery with a Crystalens accommodating intraocular lens we charge around $3,000.00 more to cover the extra service and expenses involved per eye.
 You would not pay these additional Crystalens costs if you had non-image guided, non laser, non advanced IOL cataract surgery.

 How do I decide which Lens Implant is best for me?

+A number of IOLs have become FDA approved that compete with the strengths of the CrystaLens.
+The most popularly chosen of those competitors are the Vivity Lens and the PanOptix lenses.
 Your eye doctor will visit with you to help recommend the best intraocular lens for you.
-If I can help, please schedule a time to visit with me or send me a note.
+If I can help, please schedule a time to visit with me.